Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Lattice Vertex Operator Algebras And Their Orbifolds

 \section{Lattice Vertex Operator Algebras And Their Orbifolds}

-Let $\Lambda$ be an integral, even and self-dual Euclidean lattice of dimension $r$.
+In this section, we study VOAs associated to lattices, first studied in \cite{Borcherds:1983sq,Frenkel:1988xz} Let $\Lambda$ be an even Euclidean lattice of dimension $r$.
 We can construct a VOA using this lattice.
 We can construct two types of VOAs, the untwisted or straight VOA and the twisted VOA.
 We describe this construction in this section.
 We follow \cite{Dolan:1994st} for this construction.